jotorren/microservices-transactions-tcc/README.md

 [12] In that case, the coordinator sends a PUT request to the cancel URI of the TCC Service, adding the Composite Transaction data as the request content

-[13] The TCC Service iterates over the transaction participants list and, for each of them, sends a PUT request to their respective TCC cancel URI (computed during the Composite Transaction creation)
+[13] The TCC Service iterates over the transaction participants list and, for each of them, sends a DELETE request to their respective TCC cancel URI (computed during the Composite Transaction creation)

 [14] When a Domain Service receives the cancel call, it extracts the transaction partial id from the URI